wildfly/quickstart/quickstarts/helloworld/README.md

 To set up Maven or JBoss Tools in Eclipse, refer to the _Getting Started Guide_.

-To deploy to JBoss AS 7, start JBoss AS 7 and type `mvn install`.
+To deploy to JBoss AS 7, start JBoss AS 7 and type `mvn package jboss-as:deploy`.
 You can read more details in the _Getting Started Guide_.